TooAngel/screeps/doc/Design.md

 The AI automatically generates a layout for the room and builds the structures for the current RCL.
 A `scout` creep or observer explores external harvest rooms.
-New rooms are acquired if the current number doesn't fit the GCL.
+If the current number of rooms is less than the GCL, the AI will acquire new rooms.
 Fallen rooms will be survived and basically defended.
 The AI sends some waves of auto attacks.
 Minerals are fetched from the extractor and transported to the terminal.
 Reactions are basically implemented.
 Depending on a threshold minerals are sold on the market.